Dear Friends, Colleagues, and Neighbors:

 - Is Deposit Assistance available?
 Yes.
-Community Action Marin has Season of Sharing funds available for deposits.
-Families can still call the same agencies on the Season of Sharing referral list, but when they call, they should make sure to say that they are calling for DEPOSIT assistance, so they don’t end up on the rental wait list.
+Community Action Marin has Season of Sharing funds available for deposits and mortgages.
+Families can still call the same agencies on the Season of Sharing referral list, but when they call, they should make sure to say that they are calling for deposit or mortgage assistance, so they don’t end up on the rental wait list.

-- Cash Assistance has been provided to over 350 clients based on prioritized income and need.
+- Cash Assistance has been provided to over 635 clients already based on prioritized income and need.
 We continue to invite donations to support the community, especially for those in our immigrant community and low-wage essential workers who face tremendous challenges now.
 Households are being contacted now thanks to generous donors at the Marin Community Foundation.